 - The real estate brokerage makes money when sales close, but that is driven by the number of homes under contract, or total value of pending transactions.

 When we correctly identify both the key drivers of sales and measure sales, we get a nice bonus – the ratio of the two.
 For example, the real estate broker may track number of houses under contract, and commissions earned.
-By calculating and tracking the ratio of these two numbers (dollars earned / houses contracted), she can get a feel for how fast houses are closing, how efficient her agents are at finding buyers, and how much her houses are selling for.
+By calculating and tracking the ratio of these two numbers (dollars earned / houses contracted), she can get a feel for how fast houses are closing, how efficient her agents are at finding buyers, and whether she is selling the right kind of houses.
 Tracking each of those specific numbers every month would be arduous.
 By tracking just the ratio of houses to dollars, the experienced broker can spot trends or anomalies which can direct further investigation.
 (See September in the image?
 Wow!
 What happened?)

 By identifying key drivers, the results, and the ratio between them, we will have a crystal clear map of where we are and where we’re going.